 Course Code CSE384

 Course Title Ad-Hoc Networks

 Type of Course OE

-300
+LTP 300

 Credits 3

 Course Prerequisites NIL

-Course Objectives This subject provides the knowledge of Adhoc and sensor
+Course Objectives ves This subject provides the knowledge of Adhoc and sensor

-118-12 networks.
+networks.

 Course Outcome The learner will be able to-

-(CO) a) Understand concepts of adhoc networks

-2) Daried 1 b) Describe and understand MAC protocols and its issues
+(CO) a) Understand concepts of adhoc networks b) Describe and understand MAC protocols and its issues

 c) Explain WSN routing and QIOS in WSN

-d) Examine necessity for mesh network
+2. d) Examine necessity for mesh network

+See has not SYLLABUS